jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 The *no-cloning* theorem of quantum mechanics says that, given an unknown quantum state, it is not possible to create an exact independent copy of it.
 For example, in quantum teleportation, it is not possible to send an unknown state from A to B, unless the original state at A is lost in the process.

-Cloning would be the operation:
+Cloning, if it were possible, would be the operation:

 ```math
 \ket{\psi 0} \rightarrow \ket{\psi\psi} = \ket{\psi} \otimes \ket{\psi}